Category:

 Chernobyl disaster

-The Chernobyl disaster happened in the night of 26 April 1986.
-In reality, Pripyat was not immediately evacuated.
-Instead, the people went about their usual business in the early hours of the morning, completely unknown of what had just happened.
-However, within a few hours of the explosion, dozens of people fell ill.
-Later, they reported severe headaches and metallic tastes in their mouths, along with uncontrollable fits of coughing and vomiting.
-Because the plant was run by authorities in Moscow, the government of Ukraine did not receive prompt information on the accident.
+On the night of April 26, 1986, the Chernobyl disaster unfolded when the No. 4 reactor at the Chernobyl Nuclear Power Plant, located near the city of Pripyat in the north of the Ukrainian SSR (now part of Ukraine), exploded.
+Surprisingly, Pripyat was not immediately evacuated.
+Instead, residents continued their usual activities in the early morning hours, unaware of the catastrophe.
+However, within a few hours of the explosion, dozens of people fell ill, experiencing severe headaches, metallic tastes in their mouths, and uncontrollable fits of coughing and vomiting.
+Due to the plant’s management by authorities in Moscow, the Ukrainian government did not promptly receive information about the accident.

 On 27 April, at 11 o’clock in the morning, the first buses had arrived in Pripyat to start the evacuation.
-To speed up the evacuation, residents were told to bring only what was necessary, and that they would remain evacuated for not more than three days.
+To speed up the evacuation, the government told the residents to bring only what was necessary, and that they would remain evacuated for not more than three days.
 As a result, most personal belongings were left behind, and remain there today.

 Slavutych